- +65 9837 9966

 At Credo Assurance, we offer professional business valuation services in Singapore, providing an accurate assessment of your company’s worth.
 Our team ensures precision by analysing financial data, market trends, and business operations.

 Whether for mergers, acquisitions, or shareholder disputes, our business valuation services equip you with insights to make informed decisions.
-Trust Credo to deliver reliable and comprehensive company valuation services tailored to your needs in Singapore.
+Trust our audit firm in Singapore to deliver reliable and comprehensive company valuation services tailored to your needs in Singapore.

 Business valuation is the process of determining the economic value of a company or an ownership interest.
 It involves assessing various tangible and intangible assets, liabilities, market conditions, and future earning potential.
 Valuation provides a snapshot of what a business is truly worth at a specific point in time.

 The process typically starts with understanding the purpose of the valuation and gathering relevant financial data.
 This includes reviewing financial statements, assets, liabilities, and market conditions.
-Next, the appropriate valuation method is selected based on the business type and objectives.
-The business valuer then analyses the data, applies the chosen method, and prepares a detailed report outlining the estimated value and key assumptions.
+Next, the appropriate valuation approach is selected based on the business type and objectives.
+The methods of a business valuer are then applied to analyse the data, determine the most accurate estimate, and prepare a detailed report outlining the company’s value and key assumptions.

 Several critical factors influence business valuation in Singapore, including: